adammichaelwood/adammichaelwood.github.io/_posts/2013-02-04-open-source-for-sacred-music-infrastructure.md

 layout: essay
 title: Open Source for Sacred Music Infrastructure
 author: Adam Michael Wood
-description: In exploring the benefits of Open Source Sacred Music, the only reasonable model for comparison is, of course, Open Source software.
-While the analogy breaks down at some critical points (music is content, while software is a tool), I believe there is still much to be learned from the Open Source software movement, particularly in terms of commercial business practice and community involvement.
+description: "In exploring the benefits of Open Source Sacred Music, the only reasonable model for comparison is, of course, Open Source software.
+While the analogy breaks down at some critical points (music is content, while software is a tool), I believe there is still much to be learned from the Open Source software movement, particularly in terms of commercial business practice and community involvement."
 original_appearance:
   title: Music for Sunday
   url: http://musicforsunday.com/2013/open-source-for-sacred-music-infrastructure